msangel/msangel.github.io/_posts/2022-07-07-ansible-lightsail.md

 > ssh-add my-key.pem
 Identity added: my-key.pem (my-key.pem)
 ```
 Well, this will allow your ssh client to connect to target node.
 But Ansible by default itself uses traditional, public-key auth.
-The default can be changed by simply defining `my-key.pem` in Ansible settings, example 1 and 2.
+The default can be changed by simply defining `my-key.pem` in Ansible settings, [example](https://www.cyberciti.biz/faq/define-ssh-key-per-host-using-ansible_ssh_private_key_file/).
 Or just use default, export your public key to target host using `scp` or `ssh-copy-id`:
 ```bash
 ssh-copy-id -i $HOME/.ssh/id_rsa.pub ubuntu@1.2.3.4
 ```